-Here are some rules that every forager should live and breathe by:
+Here are some rules that every forager should be guided by:

-Wild edibles should be harvested when the oils responsible for flavour and aroma are at their peak.
+Wild edibles should be harvested when the oils responsible for flavor and aroma are at their peak.
 Proper timing depends on the plant part you are harvesting and the intended use.

 If you are collecting wild edible weeds for their foliage then to maximize the nutritional content, they should be harvested before they flower.
 After flowering they are still good for you and they still contain vitamins, minerals and nutrients, just not as plentiful and chances are the plant will taste bitter (but this is ok).

-Harvest roots, such as burdock, chicory or goldenseal is best in the autumn after the foliage fades.
+Harvesting roots, such as burdock, thistles and chicory is best in the autumn after the foliage fades.